Helping Trainers Help IMGs

 by Dr Ramesh Mehay

 If you want to succeed at anything, surely you need to know the end goal – the destination.
 Right?
 Even Stephen Covey (7 Habits of Highly Effective People) said it – it’s habit number 2 –“begin with the end in mind”.
 You’re on the road to nowhere if you don’t have a destination.
 The ancient philosopher Seneca (49-62AD) said: “Let all your efforts be directed to something, let it keep that end in view“.

 Perhaps you’re thinking: “yeah, that nothing new, and it’s not exactly rocket science”, but let me ask you this.
 Is it always true?
 If your answer is yes, then I have another question for you.
 If it’s so obvious, then why is it that many of us struggle to get to the destination even when we have previously defined it?

-Now, I am not saying that “begin with the end in mind” is a bad thing.
-A fixed finishing point (i.e. a destination) helps us then define a pathway to try and get there (and by the way, there are several routes for everything – some more colourful than others).
-Having a fixed point also helps us stop and reflect and see how we are doing towards it.
-We can see if we are moving towards it or veering away.
-And that in itself can help fine-tune and orientate our actions and efforts in the present.
+Now, I am not saying that “beginning with the end in mind” is bad.
+A fixed finishing point helps us define a pathway to try and get there.
+Having a fixed point also helps us stop and reflect and see how we are progressing towards it.
+We can see if we are doing good or veering off at a tangent.
+This in itself can help fine-tune and orientate our actions and efforts in the present moment.

 You will find all your resources for this workshop here.